ToTHXaT/e-comet-tz/README.md

 4. Run *upload_function_to_yc.bash*

 > Trigger fires every day at 3:00 since data (ranking itself) does not change much,
-> and we need to give commit activities group by day.
+> and we need to give commit activities grouped by day.

-> Function will load 7 days of commit activities if repository is new
+> Function will load 7 days of commit activities and keep updating every day

 ## The app itself is located in the root folder and is packed into docker